 Figure 14 below shows significant discrepancies in information coverage across locations.
 These are displayed in a radar graphic for ease of comparison.
 The radar itself functions as a plot for data points, with the different topical areas for information as its corners.
 Each data point, in turn, represents how many respondents in a location agreed that they are sufficiently informed about a topic.
 The further the data point is away from the radar's centre and closer to the respective topic, the more respondents reported to be sufficiently informed.
-The data points for each location are then connected by lines in the colours of each location as stated in the legend on the right (red for Baidoa, gold for Hobyo etc.).
+The data points for each location are then connected by lines in the colours of each location as stated in the legend on the right (Baidoa, Hobyo etc.).

 The more surface is covered within each connected line, the better respondents felt overall informed.
-Noteworthy here is that the red line for Baidoa covers a lot of space, whilst the golden line for Hobyo remains rather narrow.
-This discrepancy is intuitive.
-Radio is the most used means to obtain information.
+Noteworthy here is that the light turquoise line for Baidoa covers a lot of space, whilst the purple line for Hobyo remains rather narrow.
+This discrepancy is intuitive and is a sign of marked information inequalities.